finom/docs.vovk.dev/docs/worker.md

 ```

-Once this is done, **vovk-client** exports the main-thread Worker Service library that provides interface to invoke heavy calculations but doesn't initialise Web Worker itself.
-To plug-in the worker to the main-thread worker interface it needs to be initialised and passed as an argument of `use` static method.
+Once this is done, **vovk-client** is going to export the worker library that provides interface to invoke heavy calculations but doesn't initialise Web Worker itself.
+To initialise the Web Worker at the main-thread interface it needs to be initialised and passed as an argument of `use` static method.

 ```ts
 import { HelloWorker } from 'vovk-client';